 6.14 Negotiations

-Lower pricing may be negotiated with the winning bidder, so long as the scope of work is not changed as a result.
-In cases where the best value solicitation has specifically provided for negotiation of terms and conditions, the agency may engage in negotiation with the successful bidder prior to settling on the contract terms.
 Notes should be kept of all negotiation discussions and all revisions should be tracked in writing to ensure that the contract being signed contains all agreed upon terms and conditions.

 Revisions must not materially alter the requirements or specifications set out in the solicitation.
 To assess whether a potential revision constitutes a material change, the question should be asked: “Would other bidders or non-bidders have responded differently if the term or condition to be revised as a result of negotiation had been included in the solicitation?”
 If the answer is "yes" or "possibly," then the provision may not be revised.